stefanpenner/ember-app-kit/README.md

 ### Using The Express Server

 The Express server has been exposed and now lives under this directory.
-You can then customize the static file server or develop the API and turn it into a full-stack solution.
+You can now customize it any way you want, from enhancing the static file server, to simply using it as an API stub.
+You may even develop it further and turn it into a full-stack solution.

-## Cleanup
+### Cleanup

 You can remove the Gruntfile and tasks folder since we won't be needing them anymore.

 For now, you can check the [app blueprint](https://github.com/stefanpenner/ember-cli/tree/master/blueprints/app/files) to see what other files you no longer need.